Felt: Clothing

 During the 18th and 19th centuries gentlemen's headwear made from beaver felt were popular.
 In the early part of the 20th century, cloth felt hats, such as fedoras, trilbies and homburgs, were worn by many men in the western world.
 Felt is often used in footwear as boot liners, with the Russian valenki being an example.

 Musical instruments

 Many musical instruments use felt, often as a damper.
 On drum cymbal stands, it prevents metal-on-metal contact between the stand, fastener, and cymbal, protecting the cymbal from cracking and ensures a clean sound.
 It is used to wrap bass drum strikers and timpani mallets.
-Felt is used extensively in pianos, notably wrapping the striking face of wooden hammers.
+Felt is used extensively in pianos, wrapping the striking face of wooden hammers.
 The density and springiness of the felt contributes heavily to a piano's tone.
 As the felt becomes grooved and "packed" with use and age, the tone suffers.
-Felt is placed under the keys of an accordion to control touch and key noise; it is also used on the pallets to silence notes not sounded by preventing air flow.
+Felt under the keys of an accordion controls touch and key noise; it is also used on the pallets to silence notes not sounded by preventing air flow.
 Felt is used with other instruments, particularly stringed instruments, as a damper to reduce volume or eliminate unwanted vibrations and sounds.